joelborellis/MCP-server-fastapi-containerapp/README.md

 - **Server**
   - Exposes several tools that call ESPN APIs to fetch the latest news for NFL, NBA, College Football, NHL, and MLB.
   - Hosts an `@mcp.prompt` template (a Markdown file in `prompts/`) which the client can retrieve and use as instructions for the final output.
-  - Built using Anthropic Python SDK and FastMCP, wrapped in a FastAPI app that serves SSE (Server-Sent Events).
+  - Built using FastMCP (https://github.com/modelcontextprotocol/python-sdk/tree/main/examples/fastmcp), wrapped in a FastAPI app that serves SSE (Server-Sent Events).
   - Deploys via `main.py` as an Azure Container App.

 - **Client**
-  - Uses the Anthropic SDK’s `sse_client` to connect to the server.
+  - Uses the  `sse_client` from `sse.client.mcp` Python SDK to connect to the server.
   - Can list available resources, fetch prompts, and invoke tools over SSE.
   - Is a basic chatbot that calls the MCP server tools based on the determination of tool use by an LLM